Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

     // ...
 }
 ```
+**Whenever a new ServiceVersion is added to the client library, the test class should be updated to include it.**

 The `ServiceVersion` must be either an Enum that is convertible to an Int32 or a string in the format of a date with an optional preview qualifier `yyyy-MM-dd[-preview]`.
 The list passed into `ClientTestFixture` must be homogenous.